Azure/azure-powershell/src/Storage/Storage.Management/help/Update-AzDataLakeGen2Item.md

 update-AzDataLakeGen2Item -FileSystem "testfilesystem" -Path 'dir1/dir2/' -ACL $acl
 ```

-This command gets ACL from a folder, adds an ACL entry, and sets back to the folder.
+This command gets ACL from a directory, adds an ACL entry, and sets back to the directory.

 ## PARAMETERS